ThomasPSpargo/COLOC-reporter/README.md

 If colocalisation analysis with SuSiE finemapping is requested, SuSiE finemapping results will be returned for each of traits analysed.
 The results summary of colocalisation analysis with `coloc.susie` will be returned if at least one credible set can be identified per trait.
 If the finemapping step fails for one or both traits, colocalisation analysis will default to `coloc.abf`, skipping finemapping.

-The results of both `coloc.abf` and `coloc.susie` will be returned analysis with both approaches is requested (the default), and if finemapping is successful.
+The results of both `coloc.abf` and `coloc.susie` will be returned analysis with both approaches are requested (the default), and if finemapping is successful.

 __Concatentating across multiple analyses__